hroman-codes/hroman-codes/README.md

 My name is Heriberto Roman.
 I am a self-taught Software Engineer and Technical Instructor.
 I worked for startups in techEd, higher education, food tech, and the non-profit sector.

-I am passionate about learning from others and always interested in advancing my software architecture skills and cloud computing strategies.
+I am passionate about learning from others and interested in advancing my software architecture skills and cloud computing strategies.
 I'd love for my next role to be at a company that values mentorship and diversity.

 ---